-We’ve talked about terpenes and cannabinoids like CBD, THC, and CBG, but there’s another, often overlooked, plant constituent in cannabis and hemp that deserves ample airtime.
-Flavonoids, a phytonutrient darling to plants and animals alike, play a role in the scent and appearance of your flower.
+We’ve talked about terpenes and cannabinoids like CBD, THC, and CBG, but there’s another cannabis constituent that deserves ample airtime.
+Flavonoids, a phytonutrient friend to plants and animals alike, play a role in the scent and appearance of your flower.
 Of the thousands that have already been classified and categorized by scientists, one subgroup, called cannaflavins, is specific to the cannabis family.
 These are the culprits behind that variegated purple color you find in some flower strains.

-But what are flavonoids exactly, and why are they beneficial agents in cannabis and other plants?
-Read on to learn what they are and where to find them (hint, you’d have to go out of your way to avoid them—and there’s no reason why you would).
-The sky’s the limit on where to source these nutritional, medicinal powerhouses, as it is on possible ways of combining them to pack an added, health-boosting punch.
+But what are flavonoids exactly, and why are they beneficial in cannabis and other plants?
+Read on to learn what they are and where to find them.
+(Hint: you’d have to go out of your way to avoid them, and there’s no reason why you would.)
+The sky’s the limit on where to source these nutritional, medicinal powerhouses, as it is on how to combine them to pack a health-boosting punch.

 What are Flavonoids?

 Flavonoids are phytonutrients with anti-viral, anti-carcinogenic, anti-mutagenic, and anti-oxidative properties.
-They are found in fruits and vegetables as well as grains and beverages (such as red wine).
-Flavonoids can be found in all parts of a plant, from the flower to the roots, bark, and stems.
+They are found in fruits, vegetables, grains, and beverages (such as red wine).
+Flavonoids are distributed through all parts of a plant, from the flower to the roots, bark, and stems.

-In flowers, flavonoids are responsible for the color and aroma (along with terpenes).
-Scent can attract bees (and humans!), contributing to pollination and assisting in germination.
-While all fruits and vegetables contain some amount of these nutritive wunderkinds, generally speaking, the more colorful your produce is, the higher its flavonoid profile.
+In flowers, flavonoids are responsible for the color and scent (along with terpenes).
+Both characteristics can attract bees (and humans!), contributing to pollination and germination.
+While all fruits and vegetables contain some amount of these nutritive wunderkinder, generally speaking, the more colorful your produce is, the higher its flavonoid profile.

 In addition to serving reproductive functions in plants, flavonoids are heavily researched and sought after by medical scientists for the roles they play in protecting and fortifying health in humans and other animals.